Jenine-321/GenFace/README.md

 # GenFace
 Thanks for your attention!
-The paper and code will be available after the paper is published.
+The code and database will be available after the paper is published.